Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Last words

 Skilled covert obstructers know how to take steps that are obstructive, but which seem to be intended to be supportive of team goals.
 That's why covert obstruction tactics can be difficult to distinguish from more ordinary performance issues.
 And an obstructer who's selective about which efforts to obstruct and which not to obstruct can make detection even more difficult.
 So track questionable behavior over time.
 The perspective of time can make patterns recognizable.
-First in this series Go to top Top Next issue: Incoherent Initiatives Next Issue
+Covert Obstruction in Teams: I First issue in this series Go to top Top Next issue: Incoherent Initiatives Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info